 According to Florida Statutes § 95.11, you have four years to file a personal injury case and two years to file a wrongful death lawsuit.
 While circumstances exist that could lengthen or shorten your window of time, in general, if the statute expires, you will not be able to take your case to civil court.

-Keep in mind that a lawyer from our firm must have time to investigate your accident, gather evidence, and negotiate a settlement with insurers.
+Keep in mind that a car accident lawyer from our firm must have time to investigate your accident, gather evidence, and negotiate a settlement with insurers.

 Contact Bogin, Munns & Munns for Help